Luzhongyue/Finding-Lane-Lines/README.md

 [*Video1*](https://github.com/Luzhongyue/Finding-Lane-Lines/blob/master/test_videos_output/solidWhiteRight.mp4)\
 [*Video2*](https://github.com/Luzhongyue/Finding-Lane-Lines/blob/master/test_videos_output/solidYellowLeft.mp4)

+Overview
+---

+When we drive, we use our eyes to decide where to go.
+The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
+Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

+In this project it will detect lane lines in images using Python and OpenCV.
+OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

+## Pipeline description
+---

+The following techniques are used:
+* color selection
+* canndy edge detection
+* region of interest selection
+* hough transform line detection

 ## Conclution

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I use gaussian fitler to blur the image and eliminate the noise.Nextly,I use Canny Edge Detection to extract lines in the image.Then  I define the interested region, and make the region out of the interested region to black.Then,I transform the image to Hough Space to fine the Lane lines.Finally,I add the the image which has beeb processed to the original image.